FIWARE/tutorials.Historic-Context-NIFI/README.md

 [![Support badge](https://nexus.lab.fiware.org/repository/raw/public/badges/stackoverflow/fiware.svg)](https://stackoverflow.com/questions/tagged/fiware)
 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This tutorial is an introduction to [FIWARE Draco](https://fiware-draco.readthedocs.io/en/latest/) - a generic enabler which is used to persist context data into third-party databases using [Apache NIFI](https://nifi.apache.org) creating a historical view of the context.
-The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/FIWARE/tutorials.IoT-Agent) and persists measurements from those sensors into a database for further analysis.
+This tutorial is an introduction to [FIWARE Draco](https://fiware-draco.readthedocs.io/en/latest/) - an alternative generic enabler which is used to persist context data into third-party databases using [Apache NIFI](https://nifi.apache.org) creating a historical view of the context.
+The in the same manner asthe [previous tutorial](https://github.com/FIWARE/tutorials.Historic-Context-Flume), activates the dummy IoT sensors persists measurements from those sensors into a database for further analysis.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Historic-Context-NIFI/)